TareqNewazShahriar/Improve-Your-Code/README.md

 # Improve & Optimize The Code
 <a href="https://tareqnewazshahriar.github.io/Improve-Your-Code/">View as website</a>

-#### Do not just improve or optimize or clean a code and leave.
+#### Do not just improve, optimize or clean a code and leave.
 Share it, keep it... for others.

 *(This is not a code repository.
 Here we are showing how to improve the code from real life mistakes, examples)*